rafasoares/cancancan-wiki/Authorizing-Controller-Actions.md

 end
 ```

-You can specify which actions to effect using the `:except` and `:only` options, just like a `before_filter`.

-```ruby
-load_and_authorize_resource :only => [:index, :show]
-```

 **NOTE:** It is currently not possible to remove this load/authorize behavior after it has been set on a controller.
 Therefore, I recommend you set it separately for each controller.
 Don't apply it to the `ApplicationController`.
 If you want to be certain every controller has authorization, see [[Ensure Authorization]].

 See [[Non RESTful Controllers]] for how to authorize other controllers.

+## Choosing Actions

+By default this will apply to **every action** in the controller even if it is not one of the 7 RESTful actions.
+It will assume it is a member action if `params[:id]` exists.

+You can specify which actions to effect using the `:except` and `:only` options, just like a `before_filter`.

+```ruby
+load_and_authorize_resource :only => [:index, :show]
+```

 ## load_resource